Jadieboo/TeamManagementApp/README.md

 ## How to use
 ### Web App
 With a registered account, in your browser, use endpoint -> http://localhost:8080/login to navigate to the login page and enter your credentials to gain access.
+You will then be directed to your own homepage.

 ### Admin Access